-Well, we can do this manually in order to improve latency in our digital audio setup.
+Well, we can do this manually to improve latency in our digital audio setup.

-Sure, we won’t get to monitor the audio through any plugins within the digital audio workstation, but the reduction of latency is, most often, well worth the sacrifice.
-This is particularly true when recording voiceover, which typically doesn’t require any immediate plugin attention.
+Sure, we won't get to monitor the audio through any plugins within the digital audio workstation, but latency reduction is, most often, well worth the sacrifice.
+This is particularly true when recording voiceover, which typically doesn't require any immediate plugin attention.

 7. Use Analog Equipment To Record

-Finally, the somewhat facetious tip for reducing latency in your audio (this tips will actually rid of digital latency entirely) is the record using analog equipment.
+Finally, the somewhat facetious tip for reducing latency in your audio (this tip will actually rid of digital latency entirely) is the record using analog equipment.

 Though this doesn't really answer the question of reducing latency between a microphone and computer, it's worth mentioning.

 How do I stop microphone feedback from my computer?
-Microphone feedback is caused when a positive feedback loops happens between a microphone (which sends its signal to a speaker) and the speaker (which project the mic signal as sound back into the microphone).
+Microphone feedback is caused when a positive feedback loop happens between a microphone (which sends its signal to a speaker) and the speaker (which projects the mic signal as sound back into the microphone).
 To stop computer feedback, we must reduce the amount of mics signal sound that reenters the mic.